 Business Day has the meaning given to it in the ECNL.

-Caveat means an Instrument giving notice of a claim to an interest in land that may have the effect of an injunction to stop the registration of an Instrument in the Register.
+Caveat means an Instrument giving notice of a claim to an interest in land that may have the effect of an injunction to stop the registration of an Instrument or other document in the Register.

 Certification Rules means the rules set out in Schedule 4 of these Registrar’s Requirements, as amended from time to time.